Fixes to $10M aid program now law

 While Gov. Lou Leon Guerrero signed the bills, she appeared to do so reluctantly.
 These bills are intended to adopt rules for the program as well as fix issues with the initial law that created the program.
 The governor refused to sign that initial law, but let it lapse.

-Among her initial concerns was the use of CARES Act money in the bill, which the governor said she believed to be unenforceable as the local lawmakers cannot reauthorize or appropriate federal funding once delegated by Congress.
+Among her initial concerns was the use of federal CARES Act money in the bill, which the governor said she believed to be unenforceable as the local lawmakers cannot reauthorize or appropriate federal funding that has been authorized by Congress.

 The current bills still authorize the use of CARES Act funds and bar the use of local funds as long as CARES Act funding is available.